 - State Comprehensive Plan

-- Strategic Regional Policy Plans
+- > Strategic Regional Policy Plans

-- > Comprehensive Plans of adjacent municipalities and counties
+- Comprehensive Plans of adjacent municipalities and counties

 - Regional Transportation Plans

 - Plans of School Districts

 - Water Management Districts

 - Other units of local government providing services but not having regulatory authority over the use of land

 The Intergovernmental Coordination Element must describe joint processes for collaborative planning and decision-making on population projections and public-school siting, the location and extension of public facilities subject to concurrency, and siting facilities with countywide significance, including locally unwanted land uses whose nature and identity are established in an agreement.
 Additionally, Intergovernmental Coordination Elements must provide the procedure for establishing level of service standards for public facilities with any state, regional, or local entity having operational and maintenance responsibility for such facilities.
-This Element provide procedures for identifying and implementing interlocal agreements joint planning areas should they be necessary.
-For example, joint planning area agreements would establish, necessary public facilities and services, including transportation and school facilities and how they will be provided, and natural resources, including surface water and groundwater resources, and how they will be protected.
+This Element provide procedures for identifying and implementing interlocal agreements yould establish, necessary public facilities and services, including transportation and school facilities and how they will be provided, and natural resources, including surface water and groundwater resources, and how they will be protected.

-In 1995, the State of Florida adopted the Strategic Regional Policy Plan designating Florida's 10 Regional Planning Councils as "regional clearinghouses" giving the Regional Planning
+In 1995, the State of Florida adopted the Strategic Regional Policy Plan designating Florida's

-Councils responsibility for coordinating local reviews of projects.
-The Treasure Coast Regional Planning Council coordinates its review with the State Clearinghouse located in the Florida Department of Environmental Protection.
-Regional The Planning Councils assist local governments with planning technical assistance and services to carry out Florida's growth management programs.
+Regional Planning 10 Councils as "regional clearinghouses" giving the Regional Planning Councils responsibility for coordinating local reviews of projects.
+The Treasure Coast Regional Planning Council coordinates its review with Clearinghouse the State located in the Florida Department of Environmental Protection.
+The Regional Planning Councils assist local governments with planning technical assistance and services to carry out Florida's management growth programs.

-As noted in Exhibit 12-1, Treasure Coast Regional Planning Council (TCRPC) was established through an interlocal agreement between Indian River, St. Lucie, Martin, and Palm Beach counties.
-Membership includes all four counties and 52 municipalities.
+As noted in Exhibit 12-1, Treasure Coast Regional Planning Council (TCRPC) was established through an interlocal agreement between Indian River, St. Lucie, Florida Regional Planning Councils